IN THIS ARTICLE

-Here are answers to a few common UX design portfolio questions:
+Here are answers to a few common questions about UX design projects:

-How Much Time Should You Spend on a UX Project?
+How Much Time Should You Spend on UX Design Projects?

 How Should You Collect Feedback on Your Project?

-When you are finished with your UX project, it is important to collect and implement feedback based on key performance indicators you’ve set.
+When you are finished with your UX design projects, it is important to collect and implement feedback based on key performance indicators you’ve set.
 This will help you improve, and demonstrates that you can implement constructive criticism.

-Get some volunteers—a partner, friends, or family—and ask them to look at your portfolio.
+Get some volunteers—a partner, a UI designer, friends, or family—and ask them to look at your portfolio.
 Then you can tweak your projects based on their feedback.
 Storytelling and taking the viewer/reader through the journey and rationalizing the decision making (ie why did they choose certain methodologies, what challenges did they face, etc) is hugely valuable.

-How Many UX Projects Should You Do as a New Designer?
+How Many UX Design Projects Should You Do as a New Designer?

 Your portfolio should be informative but concise.
 Instead of showing everything you’ve ever worked on, curate your best work.
 Choose a diverse range of projects that showcase your abilities.
 This will demonstrate that you can take on a range of design challenges, and that you have a strong understanding of the user’s needs, e.g. by building a pricing page or pricing pages, FAQs, mobile apps, or other designs.